signatureai/signature-core-nodes/docs/nodes/platform_io.md

 | ---- | ------ |
 | file | `FILE` |

-??? note "Pick the code in platform_io.py"
+??? note "Source code in platform_io.py"

     ```python
     class PlatformInputConnector:
-        """Handles input from external connectors like Google Drive.

-        This class manages file downloads from external services using provided tokens and file IDs.
+        """Manages file downloads from external services using authentication tokens.

-        Methods:
-            execute(**kwargs): Downloads the specified file and returns the file data.
+        Handles connections to external services (currently Google Drive) to download files using provided
+        authentication tokens and file identifiers.

+        Args:
+            title (str): Display title for the connector.
+Defaults to "Input Connector".
+            subtype (str): Service type, currently only supports "google_drive".
+            required (bool): Whether the input is required.
+Defaults to True.
+            override (bool): Whether to override existing files.
+Defaults to False.
+            token (str): Authentication token for the service.
+            mime_type (str): Expected MIME type of the file.
+Defaults to "image/png".
+            value (str): File identifier for the service.
+            metadata (str): JSON string containing additional metadata.
+Defaults to "{}".

+        Returns:
+            tuple[str]: A tuple containing the path to the downloaded file.

         Raises:
-            ValueError: If input values are not of the expected types.
+            ValueError: If token, value, mime_type are not strings or override is not boolean.

+        Notes:
+            - Files are downloaded to the ComfyUI input directory
+            - Supports Google Drive integration with proper authentication
+            - Can be extended to support other services in the future
         """

         @classmethod